Rider's Guide Text Page - Access Services : ASI

 Your Access Rider ID Card:

 You must show the driver your Access Rider ID Card before you board the vehicle.
+If you lose your Access Rider ID Card, please contact Access Customer Service immediately to receive instructions for replacing your card.

-Fares: You must pay the exact fare with cash, Access coupons, or a credit/debit card (see pages 54) before boarding.
+Fares: You must pay the exact fare with cash, Access coupons, or a credit/debit card (see page 54) before boarding.
 The driver does not carry change.
 Credit/debit cards are not accepted in the Santa Clarita region.

-Ramps and Lifts: Most Access vehicles have ramps, but some have lifts.
-You may board while standing on the lift.
-If you ask, and it is safe to do so, the driver will ride with you on the lift to make sure you are safe.
+it is safe to do so, the driver will ride with you on the lift to make sure you are safe.

-Seatbelts: Access requires all riders to use a seatbelt.
-If you need a seatbelt extension, please ask for one.
-You can ask the driver for help if needed.
+riders to use a seatbelt.
+If you need a seatbelt extension, please ask

-Your Personal Care Attendant and Guest(s): Your personal care attendant rides free.
+and Guest(s): Your personal care attendant rides free.
 If one or more guests come with you, they must pay the same fare you pay.
+If your guest does not show for the trip, you are still responsible for paying the fare.
+Please call reservations as soon as you are aware that your PCA

-If your child uses Access and is five years old or younger, an adult must ride with the child.
+Access and is six (6) years old or younger, an adult must ride with the

 Rider Code of Conduct